NATO patrols Kosovo-Serbia border as tensions soar | DW | 27.09.2021

 In addition to military maneuvers on the border, Vucic has also vowed not to return to the negotiating table until Kosovo withdraws the forces it had sent to northern Kosovo to enforce the new license plate rules, which he has called a "criminal action."

 Four thousand troops from 28 nations make up the international military presence in Kosovo.
-While NATO leads the mission, it is also supported by the UN, the EU, the US and other international organizations.
+NATO leads the mission, which is supported by the UN, the EU and other international organizations.

 In 2008, Kosovo declared its independence from Serbia.